SOLIQUA 100/33- insulin glargine and lixisenatide injection, solution

 • are having an episode of low blood sugar (hypoglycemia).

-• are allergic to insulin glargine, lixisenatide or any of the other ingredients in SOLIQUA 100/33.
+• have had a serious allergic reaction to insulin glargine, lixisenatide or any of the other ingredients in SOLIQUA 100/33.
 See the end of this Medication Guide for a complete list of ingredients in SOLIQUA 100/33.
+See "What are the possible side effects of SOLIQUA 100/333?" for symptoms of a serious allergic reaction.

 Before using SOLIQUA 100/33, tell your healthcare provider about all your medical conditions including if you:

-• have or have had liver or kidney problems.
+• have or have had problems with your pancreas.

 • have heart failure or other heart problems.
 If you have heart failure, it may get worse while you take thiazolidinediones (TZDs).